on leave 2019-20

 Neil Brenner is Professor of Urban Theory at the Harvard Graduate School of Design (GSD).
-His writing and teaching focus on the theoretical, conceptual, methodological and cartographic dimensions of urban questions.
-His work builds upon, and seeks to extend, the fields of critical urban and regional studies, comparative geopolitical economy and radical sociospatial theory.
+His writing and teaching focus on the theoretical, conceptual and methodological dimensions of urban questions.
+His work builds upon, and seeks to extend, the fields of critical urban and regional studies, comparative geopolitical economy and critical sociospatial theory.
 Major research foci include processes of urban and regional restructuring and uneven spatial development; planetary urbanization; cities and hinterlands in geohistorical and world-ecological perspective; the problem of spatial visualization in urban studies; and processes of state spatial restructuring, with particular reference to the remaking of urban governance configurations under neoliberalizing capitalism.

 In 2014, Brenner was selected as a Thompson Reuters Highly Cited Researcher (https://clarivate.com/hcr/researchers-list/archived-lists/).
 Based on Web of Science data, his publications were ranked among the top 1% most cited globally in the general social sciences between 2002 and 2012.